 2020 – Present

-Between 2014 and 2020, 18 colleges and universities in the Commonwealth have closed or merged with other institutions of higher education.
+Between 2014 and 2022, 24 colleges and universities in the Commonwealth have closed or merged with other institutions of higher education or began the process of winding down operations.
 In response to the sudden closure of Mount Ida College in 2018, the BHE convened a working group to determine how the Board and Department of Higher Education (DHE) could better serve students of the Commonwealth and mitigate the impact of future institutional closures.
 The Transitions in Higher Education: Safeguarding the Interests of Students (THESIS) working group first convened in the summer of 2018, and its final report was accepted by the BHE at its January 22, 2019 meeting.
 Since that time, new legislation has been enacted, and the BHE has promulgated new regulations, both of which build upon the recommendations of the THESIS working group and mandate that the BHE and DHE annually assess the fiscal health of all private institutions of higher education located in Massachusetts to ascertain an institution’s risk of imminent closure and to attempt to minimize the disruption of such a closure to the institution’s constituencies, particularly students.
 The entire process is referred to as the Financial Assessment and Risk Monitoring (FARM) process.

 At its April 8, 2020 meeting, the BHE approved an implementation plan which authorized the Commissioner to move forward with a Memorandum of Understanding (MOU) with the New England Commission of Higher Education (NECHE) and implementation procedures for 610 CMR 13.00.
 The terms of the MOU, which has since been finalized, provide that NECHE will conduct the financial screenings of those private institutions of higher education which it accredits in accordance with 610 CMR 13.00 and M.G.L. c.
 69 § 31B, and it will forward the results of the screenings to the DHE for evaluation and follow-up.
 The implementation procedures provide additional detail and guidance on certain elements of the FARM process.
 In addition, the compilation document includes all relevant Board of Higher Education Meeting Minutes, Motions and Presentations related to both THESIS and FARM work in chronological order.

-For updates on the timing of the FARM process, please monitor this webpage and contact our office if you have any questions or concerns.
+For any further updates on the timing of the FARM process, please monitor this webpage and contact our office if you have any questions or concerns.

 Private institutions of higher education are screened on an annual basis to identify institutions potentially at risk of imminent closure.